 Researchers are looking to develop better treatments for Ewing tumors, as well as to find less toxic treatments for those that can be cured.

 Doctors are also trying to make the currently used drugs more effective by changing the way they are given.
-For example, they have found that giving the standard VAC/IE chemo regimen more often – that is, every 2 weeks instead of every 3 weeks – seems to lower the chance of localized Ewing tumors coming back, without increasing the risk of serious side effects.
+For example, they have found that giving the standard VAdriaC/IE chemo regimen more often – that is, every 2 weeks instead of every 3 weeks – seems to lower the chance of localized Ewing tumors coming back, without increasing the risk of serious side effects.
 This is often called compressed chemotherapy.